-I am a writer and I have published a number of books and articles on a number of subjects.
+I am a historian, genealogist and writer.
+I have published a number of books and articles on a number of subjects.
 As a historian I specialise in Canada/Quebec in the 19th Century.
 I have also published extensively about Doctor Who and science fiction.
 As a genealogist I have published about my own family’s history.

-Here is a sampling of work currently available:
+Here is a sampling of my work which is currently available:

 A Chapter in Celebrating Canada: Holidays, National Days, and the Crafting of Identities, edited by Matthew Hayday and Raymond Blake, University of Toronto Press, 2016.

 “Holidays are a key to helping us understand the transformation of national, regional, community and ethnic identities.
 In Celebrating Canada, Matthew Hayday and Raymond Blake situate Canada in an international context as they examine the history and evolution of our national and provincial holidays and annual celebrations.

 The contributors to this volume examine such holidays as Dominion Day, Victoria Day, Quebec’s Fête Nationale and Canadian Thanksgiving, among many others.
 They also examine how Canadians celebrate the national days of other countries (like the Fourth of July) and how Dominion Day was observed in the United Kingdom.
 Drawing heavily on primary source research, and theories of nationalism, identities and invented traditions, the essays in thiscollection deepen our understanding of how these holidays have influenced the evolution of Canadian identities.”